data-engineering-community/data-engineering-wiki/Tools/Apache Hadoop.md

 - Map: Map will read important information in the HDFS environment, analyzing key-value pairs and sending them to the datanodes.
 - Reduce: Reduce will retrieve all pairs and group them by its key to produce the final pairs.
 Once this finishes, the data will be stored in a datanode.

-When MapReduce function is finished, the Master will be informed.
+When the MapReduce function is finished, the leader will be informed.

 ![](../Assets/mapreduce.png)